n350071/chrome-extension-yt-shorts-blocker/README.md

 Then this tool is for you.

+## 🔐 Privacy Policy

+This extension is completely private:

+- No tracking
+- No analytics
+- No external requests
+- No unnecessary permissions

 ## 👤 Author
 Created by [naoki](https://github.com/n350071)
 This extension was made to help people — including myself and my kids — avoid algorithm-driven short-form content and reclaim our attention.
 Founder of 株式会社ゼロイチハッカー
 Maintainer of this Chrome extension.

+## 🛠️ License

+MIT License
+Feel free to use, modify, and distribute.

+---

+Made for focus.
+Minimal by design.
+No distractions, no noise.